 Director of Policy and Corporate Services and Accountable Officer

-Director of People
+Director of People and Operational Services

 Director for Customer and Business Development

 Director of Digital, Data and Technology

 Non-Executive directors

 The Chief Finance Officer and Head of Communications & Engagement will attend as required to provide advice.
 Invitations may also be extended by the Chair to others where appropriate to provide support and or guidance in relation to financial, operational, strategic, reputation and risks.